jmrog/eavesdropper/README.md

 Eavesdropper.js
 ===============

-Eavesdropper is a simple jQuery plugin/wrapper that is useful for tracking or otherwise identifying the event listeners that are set on a jQuery object.
-Importantly, it accomplishes its goals *without* using private, unstable jQuery methods like `$._data`.
+Eavesdropper is a simple [jQuery](https://github.com/jquery/jquery) plugin/wrapper that is useful for tracking or otherwise identifying the event listeners that are set on a jQuery object.
+Importantly, it accomplishes its goals *without* using private, unstable, soon-to-be-deprecated jQuery methods like `$._data`.
 Instead, it gently wraps `$.fn.on` and `$.fn.off`, listening in and taking note whenever an event listener is added or removed.

 _NOTE:_ This is in a very early stage of development, so some caution is warranted.